bcgov/rocketchat/docs/deploy.md

 ### Database Backup

+Don't leave backups to an afterthough.
+Set them up as soon as your database is deployed and verified.

+**ProTip 🤓**

+Check backups regularity and from time to time practice a restore.
+Often backups can appear to be running but they're not; they just don't case errors which can be misleading.

 ### Server

 The deployment parameters that vary across environments are stored in a properties file; pass this file to the command below varying the environment name as needed.